Why is the Mitral Conclave So Important for Patients, Cardiologists & Surgeons?

 Dr. Michael Mack, The Heart Hospital Baylor Plano:”Generally, we like to keep the patient not one second longer than they need to be there so that infection is, they are not at risk for infection.
 However, for mitral valve surgery, infection is an extremely rare complication.”

-Dr. Joseph Bavaria, Perelman School of Medicine, University of Pennsylvania: “The fact of the matter is that the people who have aortic valve disease have a little bit higher incidence of mitral valve disease than a normal person.
+Dr. Joseph Bavaria, Perelman School of Medicine, Penn Medicine: “The fact of the matter is that the people who have aortic valve disease have a little bit higher incidence of mitral valve disease than a normal person.
 So, I am an aortic specialist but I am here at the Mitral Conclave for that reason.”

 Dr. Kevin Accola, Florida Hospital, Cardiovascular Institute.
 “This is fun for me because I get to pick other surgeons’ brains who have the same types of problems and see the same types of circumstances that I see every day.
 It’s really outstanding sharing of information as well as a collegial good to see my friends, as well as you, here at these events.”

 Adam Pick: To the AATS, the Mitral Conclave Faculty and the attendees, On behalf of the patients and caregivers with the HeartValveSurgery.com community, thank you for your ongoing commitment and pursuit of healthy hearts!